Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/07-MVVM/Lesson7.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; to do its primary job: Responding to `viewDidLoad()` and other View lifecycle events, handling </br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; View callbacks through IBActions, and so on.

-2. **Tight Coupling Between MVC Components** &mdash; In the following code snippet, assume that each reusable cell will be populated with data from separate user records when the `configureWithUser(_:)` is executed:
+2. **Tight Coupling Between MVC Components** &mdash; In the following code snippet, assume that each reusable cell will be populated with data from separate user records when the `configureWithUser(_:)` function is executed:

 ```Swift